What does the law say about school attendance?

 - Start a criminal investigation which could lead to you being prosecuted in the Magistrates' Court.

-- a child has poor attendance (five sessions (half days) or more of unauthorised absence in the last six weeks)
+- a child has poor attendance (eight sessions (half days) or more of unauthorised absence in the last six weeks)

 - 10 sessions/5 days or more of absence due to an unauthorised leave of absence during term time

 - A child who has been excluded from school is seen in a public place in the first five days of an exclusion.

 It is the responsibility of each parent to ensure regular school attendance and failure to do so will result in each parent being charged with the offence.
 If convicted, both parents will be punished by the courts, resulting in a fine of up to £2,500 for each parent and / or up to three months custodial sentence.

 If a child lives with a family friend or relative for a period of time who has day to day care of the child, each responsible adult is considered as a 'Parent' under the Education Act and can equally be charged with the same offence and prosecuted.

 Please read the Penalty notice code of conduct